MathYourLife/lesson_analytics_101/README.md

 Problem:

-Given steady time series data in column C, can you determine if the process is functioning properly?
+Column C contains the measurements for a certain aspect of your process.
+The process is expected to stay at a constant level, but the measurements contain a certain level of process and/or measurement noise.
+The data as provided is assumed to be listed in the order it was measured.
+Can you determine if the process is functioning properly?

 Questions to pose: